 A student starting out is not expected to understand or have the same knowledge or skills expected of someone with more hours.
 Over time they will learn but only if they are being taught correctly from the beginning.

 Driving is a Risk

 Driving can be dangerous and is a risk every time we get behind the wheel.
 The more knowledgeable you are and the better skilled you are can help you reduce risks.
 By being smarter and better than other drivers can help you when on the road.

 It’s not possible to teach all variables of driving when on the roads as the traffic conditions can change.
 This can be in an instance but with road awareness knowledge and safe driving skills, this may help avoid an incident.

 Never have the view “it won’t happen to me” accidents happen.
 Somebody must be at fault but if you’re smarter than other drivers it may not be you.

 Penrith Driving School is experienced in training inexperienced drivers by laying the foundations of driving.
 We also prepare advanced drivers for the driving tests and beyond.

 Common Learner Driver Mistakes

 Penrith driving School provides quality and informative driving lessons in both Automatic and Manual vehicles.
 (Automatic Male/Female) and (Manual Male only).
 Instructors Geoff and Marina have put together a list of the more common mistakes learners/parents can make when teaching.

 There are many areas of driving for inexperienced drivers to learn and understand.
-It takes time for a newer driver to gain some confidence along with the understanding of vehicle control.
+It takes time for a newer driver to gain confidence and the understanding of how to control a vehicle.
 The accelerator, brakes, steering and or clutch/shifting take time to learn how to coordinate them properly.
 You also have to learn about reading and understanding traffic and of course making decisions.
 This all takes time and practice.